The 6th International Symposium on

 User Modeling and Language Learning

-The first International Symposium on User Modeling and Language Learning is in conjunction with the 2nd International Symposium on Emerging Technologies for Education (http://2017.isete.net/) in Cape Town, South Africa during September 20–22, 2017.
+The Sixth International Symposium on User Modeling and Language Learning is in conjunction with The 7th International Symposium on Emerging Technologies for Education (http://www.icwl-sete.eu/) in Tenerife, Spain during November 22th - 23th, 2022.
 The aim of this symposium is to provide a forum for MOOC developers, e-learning developers, computational linguists, language educators, curriculum planners, material writers, and academia and industrial practitioners from disciplines of computer science, information systems and education to discuss recent advances in user modeling from perspectives of language learning.
 Authors of either theoretical or practical articles on user modeling and language learning, MOOCs or blended learning are encouraged to attend this symposium, explore potential education-oriented strategies, and create opportunities for future research collaborations.

 We appreciate the interest and support of all attendees.
 Special thanks go to the ICWL organizers and Program Committee members.
 We are grateful to their hard work and the contributions of all the authors.

 Topics of interest include, but are not limited to the exploitation of user modeling and language learning, the identification of semantics underlying large volume of user data for user modeling and efficient algorithms for e-learning data management, and the applications of user modeling and language learning in research fields related to (but not limited to):

 - User profiling and personalization

 - Ontology mining and modeling for learning users

 - Context modeling for users